yabwe/medium-editor/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Test your changes to the best of your ability.
+4. Update the documentation to reflect your changes if they add or changes current functionality.
-3. Commit your changes (`git commit -am "Added some feature"`)
+5. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Submit a new Pull Request
+7. Create new Pull Request

 ## Contributors
 ```

  project  : medium-editor
  repo age : 5 months
  active   : 54 days
  commits  : 249
  files    : 27
  authors  :
    202	Davi Ferreira           81.1%
      9	Maxime de Visscher      3.6%
      8	Derek Odegard           3.2%